crowdfavorite-mirrors/wp-yet-another-related-posts-plugin/readme.txt

 == Changelog ==

+= 4.0.3 =
+* Bugfix: on sites where custom templates are not available, the "thumbnails" display option would get reset when visiting the YARPP settings page
+* [Bugfix](http://wordpress.org/support/topic/yarpp-css-is-delayed-or-doesnt-load): the CSS for YARPP's thumbnails display would load at the foot of the page, and therefore would cause some style-flashing.
+This is fixed for automatic includes, but not for widgets or manual calls.
+* Restoration of the `$post` global after YARPP is now more robust.
+Fixes the display of incorrect metadata on some complex themes.
+* YARPP template files no longer recognize `Template Name` fields in their headers, instead using `YARPP Template`.
+This is to avoid confusion with regular page templates.
+* Added "Related Posts" meta box to other "auto display" post types
+* Updated Polish localization

 = 4.0.2 =
 * [Bugfix](http://wordpress.org/support/topic/yarpp-doesnt-update-suggestions-with-older-posts): cache should be cleared when the "show only previous posts?" option is changed
 * [Bugfix](http://wordpress.org/support/topic/no-default-image-showing?replies=4): In the thumbnail display, sometimes the default image was not displayed, even though no post thumbnail was available.